Basics

 • Look at the angles of the lines: Are they exactly horizontal or vertical?
 Or are they at a slight angle?

 • Look at the curvature of the lines.
 Are they dead straight?
 Or are they slightly bent?
 Look at the spaces between the lines.
-When you write, it is not so much the black lines themselves that are interesting, but how they divide the white space on the page.
+When you write, it is not just the black lines that are interesting, but also how they divide the white space on the page.

 • Keep your brush vertical so that you write with the tip.
 Writing with the sides of the brush produces weak-looking lines.